mrzhangxuan/mrzhangxuan.github.io/_posts/读书/2014-6-10-programming-in-ten-years.markdown

 Here's my recipe for programming success:

-**Get interestedin programming,** and do some because it is fun.
+**Get interested in programming,** and do some because it is fun.
 Make sure that it keeps being enough fun so that you will be willing to put in your ten years/10,000 hours.

 **Program.** The best kind of learning is learning by doing.
 To put it more technically, "the maximal level of performance for individuals in a given domain is not attained automatically as a function of extended experience, but the level of performance can be increased even by highly experienced individuals as a result of deliberate efforts to improve." (p.
 366) and "the most effective learning requires a well-defined task with an appropriate difficulty level for the particular individual, informative feedback, and opportunities for repetition and corrections of errors." (p.
 20-21) The book *Cognition in Practice: Mind, Mathematics, and Culture in Everyday Life* is an interesting reference for this viewpoint.